SSWConsulting/SSW.Rules.Content/rules/azure-naming-resources/rule.md

 ### Automate resource deployment
 ClickOps can save your bacon when you quickly need to create a resource and need to GSD.
 Since we are all human and humans make mistakes, there will be times when someone is creating resources via ClickOps are unable to maintain the team standards to consistent name their resources.

-Instead, we do recommend that you always provision your Azure Resources programmatically via Infrastructure as Code (IaC) using tools such as ARM Bicep, Terraform and Pulumi.
+Instead, it is better to provision your Azure Resources programmatically via Infrastructure as Code (IaC) using tools such as ARM, Bicep, Terraform and Pulumi.
 With IaC you can have naming conventions baked into the code and remove the thinking required when creating multiple resources.
 As a bonus, you can track any changes in your standards over time since (hopefully) your code is checked into a source control system such as Git (or GitHub, Azure Repos, etc.).

 You can also use policies to enforce naming convention adherance, and making this part of your pipeline ensures robust naming conventions that remove developer confusion and lower cognitive load.